-In the brief, the Attorneys General note that the policy will inflict serious harm on the states' families and communities.
+In the comment letter, the attorneys general note that the policy will inflict serious harm on the families and communities in the states.
 For instance, mixed-status households with both lawful and undocumented residents may be torn apart with little or no time to prepare or seek legal representation.
 The prospect of sudden and unexpected separation can cause children to experience serious mental health problems, including depression and anxiety.
-This can manifest in physical symptoms in children such as persistent stomachaches and headaches, refusing to eat, pulling out their hair, engaging in substance abuse, and losing interest in daily activities.
 These harms are worsened when fears of forcible family separation come true.
 In addition, because of the rule, immigrants may be even less likely to report crime or exploitation or seek needed medical care, negatively affecting public safety and health.

-In filing the amicus brief, Attorney General Connors joined the Attorneys General of California, Connecticut, Delaware, Illinois, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New Mexico, New York, Oregon, Vermont, Virginia, Washington, and the District of Columbia.
+In filing the comment letter, Attorney General Connors joins the attorneys general of California, Connecticut, Delaware, Illinois, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Vermont, Washington, and the District of Columbia.

-A copy of the brief is available here.
+A copy of the comment letter is available here.